zerocarbonproject/ZeroCarbonToken/README.md

 ## Contract

-ZeroCarbonCoin is an ERC20 token used by the ZeroCarbonProject.
+ZeroCarbon is an ERC20 token used by the ZeroCarbonProject.

 Following properties: